-Topics Map > College of Letters and Science > Academic & Curricular Administration > Overview
+Topics Map > Academic & Curricular Administration > Overview

 The level indicates the extent to which students are expected to build on previous college coursework and skills, not how ‘easy’ or ‘hard’ the course is, or how much time students will spend on coursework.
 Below are descriptions and characteristics level courses, intended to help faculty and departments determine what is the most appropriate level for their course.
 Typically, the catalog of the number is also aligned with the level.